Oliver Driver: Television

-Driver was the host of Let's Be Frank, and the Creative Director of New Zealand's only alternative music television station, ALT TV, The channel is now no longer on air.
+Driver was the host of Let's Be Frank, and the Creative Director of New Zealand's only alternative music television station, ALT TV.
+The channel is now no longer on air.
 He co-hosted TV3's early morning news show Sunrise, which was cancelled on 8 April 2010.

-Driver played Mike Galloway, a pot smoking nurse on the long-running New Zealand drama Shortland Street as well as starring in a comedy called Serial Killers, which was based on the lives of six storyliners working on a Shortland Street style hospital based soap.
+Driver played Mike Galloway, a pot-smoking nurse on the long-running New Zealand drama Shortland Street as well as starring in a comedy called Serial Killers, which was based on the lives of six storyliners working on a Shortland Street-style hospital based soap.
 For three years he hosted the TVNZ arts programme Frontseat.
 Driver returned to Shortland Street in the 2010s as a co-producer and director for numerous episodes.

 He finished a three-year contract in 2008 of voicing advertisements for The Warehouse, a nationwide retail store in New Zealand.

 Driver is known outside of New Zealand as the voice of Jenji on Power Rangers Mystic Force and as Master Swoop in Power Rangers Jungle Fury.
 He returned to the franchise as a director in both Power Rangers Ninja Steel/Power Rangers Super Ninja Steel and Power Rangers Beast Morphers Season 1 and 2.

-In 2012 Driver joined the cast of The Almighty Johnsons in a recurring role as Eggther during the shows second season.
+In 2012 Driver joined the cast of The Almighty Johnsons in a recurring role as Eggther during the show's second season.

-Driver is also a "Guest Panelist" and "Team Leader" on the New Zealand version of Would I Lie to You?
+Driver is also a "Guest Panelist" and "Team Leader" on the New Zealand version of Would I Lie to You?.

-He worked on a television show called "Sunny Skies" as Oscar, which premiered on TV3 on 8 February 2013. alongside Tammy Davis.
+He worked on a television show called Sunny Skies as Oscar, which premiered on TV3 on 8 February 2013. alongside Tammy Davis.